 5 Enter a password and confirm the password, then click Next.

-6 Click 'Connect to a remote node' and fill in remote node details.
+6 Click 'Connect to a remote node', then click "Add remote node" and fill in remote node details.

-Note: the remote node above is operated by sethforprivacy.com, feel free to choose a different node from the list of remote nodes.
+Note: feel free to choose a different node from the list of remote nodes.

-7 Your wallet should start synchronizing.
+7 Click Next, your wallet should start synchronizing.
 This can take a couple minutes to complete.

 - If you experience any connectivity issues, please consult the troubleshooting section on changing the remote node